-REPORTING - Quarterly reporting requirements for EUACETONECLEANUP includes reporting the total amount of acetone lost to the atmosphere on a monthly and 12-month rolling time period.
+REPORTING - In addition to semi-annual (SC VII.2), annual (SC VII.2) compliance reporting, the Facility meets quarterly reporting requirements for EUACETONECLEANUP which includes reporting the total amount of acetone lost to the atmosphere on a monthly and 12-month rolling time period.
 (SC VII.4) Refer to above data.

+EUGRINDCUTBOOTH -

-EUGRINDCUTBOOTH - Three approximately 30 ft X 60 ft grinding booths, used for grinding/cutout activities exist at the "cruiser" plant.
+The ROP references a single grinding booth, with a dust collection system.
+Facility staff indicates that the unit is Booth #1.
+A total of three approximately 30 ft X 60 ft grinding booths, used for grinding/cutout activities exist at the "cruiser" plant.
 Particulate emissions are controlled by a dust collection system, with particulate emissions remaining in plant.
-Differential pressures across the systems are monitored and recorded as required by permit.